willmcpherson2/willmcpherson2.github.io/_posts/2025-10-07-open-social-media.md

 Silicon Valley is like the coal industry.
 In order to turn a profit, they must manufacture engagement, which creates waste products.
-An atmosphere of outrage results in an increased political temperature and extreme social events.
+An atmosphere of outrage increases the political temperature and causes extreme social events.

 If you were addicted to Twitter on the 10th of September 2025, you were probably irradiated by the nuclear fallout of Charlie Kirk's assassination.
-*For you* pages were almost entirely filled with content related to the event.
+*For You* pages were almost entirely filled with content related to the event.
 The most inflammatory discourse floated to the top of the pile.
 Many users were exposed to footage of the brutal killing through Twitter's autoplay feature.
 The site was flooded with speculation, misinformation, AI "enhanced" images, violent discourse, political extremism, doxxing and cancellations.